luishfonseca/lhf.pt/web/content/posts/demystifying-nixos-basic-flake.md

 }
 ```

-This `flake.nix` file represents the foundation of our NixOS configuration.
+This `flake.nix` is the entrypoint of our NixOS configuration.
 It might be simple, but let's take a moment to understand what's happening here.

 Within the `inputs` attribute, we specify the source of our Nix packages by providing the URL for the desired version of the Nixpkgs repository.
 In this example, we're using the `nixos-23.05` branch.
 You can include additional inputs as needed, but for now, we'll keep it simple.